 Ventricular volumes

-Evaluation of right ventricular function in pulmonary hypertension
+Assessment of the right ventricular function in pulmonary hypertension.

 How is the MUGA Scan Performed?

-A small blood sample is withdrawn from the patient and labeled with Technetium-99m.
-This process can be done either in vivo, in vitro, or using a modified in vivo method.
+A small sample of blood is taken and labeled with Technetium-99m.
+This can be done through in vivo, in vitro, and modified methodology.

-The labeled red blood cells are injected back into the patient’s bloodstream.
+The blood cells labeled are injected into the bloodstream again.

 What Does the MUGA Scan Show?